Millions In Uganda Quit The Internet To Avoid Social Media Tax

 After the Ugandan government implemented a social media tax, millions are giving up their internet use to avoid paying, according to the Daily Mail.

 Uganda President Yoweri Museveni implemented a tax last year on the use of at least 60 websites and social media platforms like Facebook, Twitter, and WhatsApp.
 The tax costs social media and internet users 200 shillings or $0.05 a day at current conversion rates.
-Assuming daily use the tax would cost internet users about $18.25 a year.
+Assuming daily use, the tax would cost internet users about $18.25 a year.

-For internet users in the US this may not sound like a big cost, but for a citizen of Uganda making $133.50 a month on average in 2016, according to Uganda Business News, spending $0.05 a day can be a problem for some.
+For internet users in the U.S., this may not sound like a big cost, but for a citizen of Uganda making $133.50 a month on average in 2016, according to Uganda Business News, spending $0.05 a day can be a problem for some.

 Apart from economic reasons, many critics have seen the social media tax as a way for political leaders like President Museveni to keep citizens uninformed about local political issues and world news.